sparors/ussd-docs/source/docs/using-record.md

 ## Retrieve Data

-Simple use get to retrive saved data.
+Use the get method to retrive saved data.
 Null will be returned when key not found

 ```php
 $name = $record->get('name');